-Ethane is the main feed stock to the Olefines Plant.
-It is supplied via a dedicated 1375 km pipeline from the Moomba gas fields in South Australia.
+Ethane is the main feedstock to the Olefins Plant.
+It is supplied via a dedicated pipeline from Esso Long Island Point.
+Additional LPG feedstock of butane and propane is sourced from the Mobil Altona Refinery.

-The ethane feedstock is diluted with steam and thermally cracked in tubular pyrolysis furnaces to yield a mixture of ethylene, ethane, propylene, butadiene, gasoline, fuel gas and fuel oil.
+The ethane feedstock is diluted with steam and thermally cracked in tubular pyrolysis furnaces to yield a mixture, termed "cracked gas", of ethylene, ethane, propylene, butadiene, gasoline, fuel gas and fuel oil.
 Residual ethane is recycled and re-cracked; other materials leave as products.
-The gases leaving the furnaces are rapidly cooled and quenched with circulating oil and then with water to condense the heavier products.
+The gases leaving the furnaces are rapidly cooled and quenched with circulating oil and then water cooled to condense the heavier products.
 The furnace effluent gas is quenched, washed with caustic to remove acid gases and then condensed prior to cryogenic distillation which separates the various components of the cracked gas.

-Ethylene, recovered at a purity of greater than 99.9%, is mainly used in the Qenos polyethylene plants (Alkatuff and Alkathene Plants) and Huntsman Surfactants plants on the BIP.
-It is also possible to import or export liquid ethylene via the Port Botany Hydrocarbon Terminals.
+Ethylene vapour, recovered at a purity of greater than 99.9%, is used in the Qenos polyethylene plants (Plastics and Resins).
+The ethylene product can be liquefied and stored on the Olefins site.
+Liquid propylene product is also stored on site.
+Liquid ethylene, propylene and gasoline are trucked offsite.

-ALKATHENE PLANT OVERVIEW
+RESINS PLANT OVERVIEW